 Orchards play an important part in our national culture and heritage.
 Apples, in particular, are one of Britain’s oldest crops which for centuries have sustained us in chutneys, jellies, vinegars, sauces and pies not to mention cider and brandy.
 Keeping the spirits of the orchard happy whilst banishing evil is a source of much folklore eg wassailing.

 Guiseley used to have a number of traditional orchards which would have grown native varieties for different uses.
-It was with this in mind that the Community Orchard was planted in February 2015, and added too in 2018.
+It was with this in mind that the Crooklands Orchard was planted as a community orchard in February 2015, and added too in 2018.

 Joanna Brooks carefully picked the traditional varieties of apples, pears and plums, Leeds Parks sourced the trees, the Friends and Open Country planted them.
-Martyn Hornsby Smith is now the lead Orchard Keeper with help from The Orchard Project in building skills to look after it.
+Martyn Hornsby Smith and Jennifer Inskip Kirkby are now the Orchard Keepers, with help from The Orchard Project in building the skills to look after it.
 The Friends have an Apple Day each autumn to celebrate the apple harvest and customs.